-Save Vaping is a grassroots campaign against proposals to ban vaping in public places in England.
+Save Vaping is a campaign organised by the New Nicotine Alliance to oppose the UK government’s proposal to ban vaping and heated tobacco use in public places in England.
 We believe the proposal is wrong in principle and wrong in practice.

-At its simplest, the campaign is making one argument: public policy on vaping should be based on evidence, proportionality, and harm reduction, not on political pressure to make vaping look or feel like smoking.
+At its simplest, the campaign is making one argument: public policy on vaping and heated tobacco products should be based on evidence, proportionality, and harm reduction, not on political pressure to make these products look or feel like smoking.

 What we are opposing

-- It is unfairly illiberal, because it would place new limits on adult behaviour without a clear and proportionate justification.
+- It is unfair and illiberal because it would remove freedom from adults and business owners without a proportionate justification.

 What the campaign wants people to do